Teaching English in Thailand: Living in Thailand

 Motor Vehicles

-Required documentation for a Thai Driver’s License:
+Required documentation for a Thai Driver’s Licence:

-In case of a motor vehicle accident, determining the party at fault is generally based upon who has the more expensive vehicle, and should a foreigner be among those involved, he/she would bear the responsibility.
-Fines associated with accidents are proportionate to the amount of money in one’s wallet or bank account.
+In case of a motor vehicle accident, determining the party at fault is generally based upon who has the more expensive vehicle, and should a foreigner be among those involved, he/she may bear the responsibility.
+Fines associated with accidents are sometimes proportionate to the amount of money in one’s wallet or bank account.

 Etiquette in Thailand